 - Feed on crickets, spiders, mealworms, moths, snails, small lizards, and baby mice.

-- During the summer, females lay a clutch of 4 to 6 eggs.
+- During the summer, females give birth to live young.

 - Even though large-scale habitat destruction may threaten northern alligator lizards, they are considered “least concern” due to their ability to tolerate some forms of habitat destruction, large distribution, and numerous large stable populations.